What Are Tags? Must-Have Website Tags You Need to Know

 What are meta tags?

 These are tags that provide information about a webpage or website.
-Their output is hidden from users browsing a site, these tags are used by search engines, browsers, and other web services to acquire data about data.
+Their output is hidden from users browsing a website, these tags for websites are used by search engines, browsers, and other web services to acquire data about data.

 What are tags in general?